tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

         };
     };

-With our additional devices also some headers and definitions need to be included in the beginning of the device tree.
-These additions can be found also from the original imx8 device tree files.
+With our additional devices also some headers and definitions need to be included at the beginning of the device tree.
+These additions can be found also from the original i.MX 8 device tree files.
 See the full device tree below for reference.

 ## Compiling the Device Tree Source to Binary Form

-The device trees need to be compiled within linux kernel source directory.
-They depend on some kernel device tree headers and in host device case of other device tree source files.
+The device trees need to be compiled within the Linux kernel source directory.
+They depend on some kernel device tree headers and in the host device case — other device tree source files.

  - Full host device tree: [imx8qm-mek_conn-host.dts](imx8qm-mek_conn-host.dts)
  - Full guest device tree: [imx8qm-mek_conn-guest.dts](imx8qm-mek_conn-guest.dts)

 ### Compiling for Guest

     cpp -nostdinc -I include -I arch  -undef -x assembler-with-cpp \
         arch/arm64/boot/dts/freescale/imx8qm-mek_conn-guest.dts imx8qm-mek_conn-guest.dts.preprocessed; \
         dtc -I dts -O dtb -p 0x1000 imx8qm-mek_conn-guest.preprocessed -o imx8qm-mek_conn-guest.dtb

 ### Compiling for Host

     cpp -nostdinc -I include -I arch  -undef -x assembler-with-cpp \
         arch/arm64/boot/dts/freescale/imx8qm-mek_conn-host.dts imx8qm-mek_conn-host.dts.preprocessed; \
         dtc -I dts -O dtb -p 0x1000 imx8qm-mek_conn-host.preprocessed -o imx8qm-mek_conn-host.dtb

 ## Running QEMU with Pass-through Platform Devices

-To get pass-through working i.MX 8QM needs to be booted using our freshly built hosts **imx8qm-mek_conn-host.dtb** device tree file.
+To get pass-through working i.MX 8 QM needs to be booted using our freshly built hosts **imx8qm-mek_conn-host.dtb** device tree file.

-When the system has booted we need to set up the passed-through devices for VFIO driver and start QEMU with devices passed through.
+When the system has booted, we need to set up the passed-through devices for the VFIO driver and start QEMU with devices passed through.

 First, the devices need to be setup for VFIO: